 1250 books.
 The collection has been fully catalogued on the Library and Photographic Archive catalogue.
 It is kept in the Library Special Collections under the classmark ‘OPPE’.
-An introduction to this collection, including an online gallery of selected material, can be viewed on the spotlight page.
+An introduction to this collection, including an online gallery of selected material, can be viewed on the Collections in Focus page.

 The collection consists of books, exhibition catalogues, auction catalogues and periodicals from the personal library of the art historian and critic Paul Oppé.
 Included are copies of Oppé’s own published works and material relating to his research interests including early British drawings and watercolours.
 The library spans a range of topics including artists’ biographies, practical works on colour and artistic technique, and works on aesthetics and the philosophy of art.
 The collection also includes around 170 early printed books and auction catalogues.
 Some of the books contain marginalia.